autism-research-centre/NGSpy/README.md

         - Performs Structural Variant calling

-Each of these steps have a dedicated python scriot meant to be submitted in a high performance computing cluster through SLURM
+Each of these steps has a dedicated python script meant to be submitted in a high performance computing cluster through SLURM

 # REQUIREMENTS